Council Hill, Oklahoma: History

 Council Hill began as a council house for the Creek Nation circa 1840, after the tribe had been forced to emigrate to Indian Territory.
 The Creeks named this location Weklwa Hulwe or "High Spring," and consider it their first capital.
 Smoke signals from the top of the hill announced calls for general council meetings to other Creek towns in the vicinity.
 After the outbreak of the Civil War, this place became the headquarters of the Creek Regiment of the Confederate Army, led by D. N. McIntosh.

 After the Civil War, Council Hill became a simple farm community.
 The first post office was established in 1905.
 The Missouri, Oklahoma and Gulf Railroad (later the Kansas, Oklahoma and Gulf Railway) opened a line through the town in 1907 that enabled shipment of livestock and farm products to markets in the north and east.
 Cotton was the main crop, but other products included corn, potatoes, wheat, and oats.
 Oklahoma Pipeline Company built a pumping station at Council Hill for its line that carried crude oil from the Glenn Pool Oil Reserve to the Gulf Coast.

+On November 20, 2025, Google announced a new data center to be built in Council Hill on hundreds of acres of land, as part of an investment of $9 billion spread across several Oklahoma sites.